z-------------/Asciify/README.md

 ## Demo

-Clone this repo and navigate to the `demo` directory in your browser, where you will find file input and webcam examples.
+Clone this repo and navigate to the `demo` directory in your browser, which contains file input and realtime webcam examples.

 ## How to use it